Sinte Gleska University: Academics

 The college has programs in Lakota studies, including the language and aesthetics.
-As of 2011, it is one of seven tribal colleges in the U.S. to offer a degree related to tribal administration.

 The Great Plains Art Institute of the University offers AA and BA degrees in art and a BAAE degree in art education.

 In 1988, SGU established the annual Northern Plains Indian Art Market in Sioux Falls, South Dakota, which included a juried art show, art market, powwow, and Oscar Howe lecture.
 The market aimed to educate students and the community about Northern Plains art, philosophy, dance, and music.
 In 2023, SGU canceled the market, citing financial issues and decreasing participation from students.

 SGU has partnered with Red Crow Community College and Old Sun Community College, both in Alberta, Canada, enabling them to offer a master's degree in education, with an emphasis in early childhood special education.